-- 1. When there is a report made or cause to believe that sexual abuse by a priest, deacon, lay employee or volunteer of this Diocese is threatened or has occurred, notice should be given immediately to the Chancellor, Patricia M. Gibson, at (309) 671-1550; Vicar General, Monsignor Paul Showalter, at (309) 671-1550; or the Victim Assistance Coordinator, Deacon Bob Sondag, at (309) 671-1550.
-Any employee, cleric, non-Diocesan cleric, or religious of the Diocese or parish to whom such a report is made or who has reasonable cause to believe that sexual abuse by a lay person, religious, or non-Diocesan cleric employed by or in this Diocese or in a Diocesan parish is threatened or occurred has the responsibility to give such notice.
-Once the Chancellor and/or Vicar General have been notified, they shall immediately notify the Bishop. - 2.
-Any person to whom alleged abuse by a priest, deacon, lay employee or volunteer of this Diocese is first reported should attempt to fully document the report.
+- 1. When there is a report made or cause to believe that sexual abuse by a priest, deacon, lay employee or volunteer of this Diocese has occurred, notice should be given immediately to the Vicar General at (309) 671-1550; or the Victim Assistance Office at (309) 677-7082.
+Any employee, cleric, non-Diocesan cleric, or religious of the Diocese or parish to whom such a report is made or who has reasonable cause to believe that sexual abuse by a lay person, religious, or non-Diocesan cleric employed by or in this Diocese or in a Diocesan parish has occurred has the responsibility to give such notice.
+Once the Vicar General has been notified, he shall immediately notify the Bishop. - 2.
+Any person to whom alleged abuse by a priest, deacon, lay employee or volunteer of this Diocese is first reported should attempt fully to document the report.
 This should include a description of the alleged abuse, the date(s) of the alleged offense(s), the alleged offender(s), the alleged victim(s), and the manner and circumstances in which the report was first made.
-This report should be provided immediately to the Chancellor and/or Vicar General, who will inform the Bishop immediately. - 3.
+This report should be provided immediately to the Vicar General, who will inform the Bishop immediately. - 3.
 All appropriate steps will be taken to protect the reputation of the alleged offender during the investigation.
 The alleged offender will be encouraged to retain the assistance of civil counsel (and in the case of a priest or deacon, canonical counsel). - 4.
 If the alleged victim is not the source of the report, the Victim Assistance Coordinator will endeavor to contact the alleged victim to obtain information directly from her or him.
-The alleged victim and any other witnesses will be encouraged to submit a written description of the incident or incidents, but it will be made clear that the report will be investigated even without a written complaint.

-- 5. The Victim Assistance Coordinator will attempt to identify and contact any other persons, in addition to the alleged victim, who may have relevant knowledge about the allegation. - 6.
-The Chancellor and/or Vicar General will promptly notify the alleged offender about the substance of the report.
-The Chancellor and/or Vicar General will interview the alleged person to obtain the offender's response to the allegations contained in the report.
+The alleged victim and any other witnesses will be encouraged to submit a written description of the incident or incidents, but it will be made clear that the report will be investigated even without a written complaint. - 5.
+The Victim Assistance Coordinator will attempt to identify and contact any other persons, in addition to the alleged victim, who may have relevant knowledge about the allegation. - 6.
+The Vicar General will promptly notify the alleged offender about the substance of the report.
+The Vicar General will interview the alleged person to obtain the offender's response to the allegations contained in the report.
 The offender will be informed of the right to obtain counsel in connection with the investigation and any ensuing proceedings. - 7.
-The Chancellor and/or Vicar General will immediately notify the Bishop of any information developed in the course of the investigation that, in their judgment, warrants immediate attention.
-In all events, within approximately thirty days following the initial receipt of the report, the results of the investigation, even if not yet completed, will be conveyed to the Bishop and to the Sexual Misconduct Review Board.
+The Vicar General will immediately notify the Bishop of any information developed in the course of the investigation that, in their judgment, warrants immediate attention.
+In all events, within approximately thirty days following the initial receipt of the report, the results of the investigation, even if not yet completed, will be conveyed to the Bishop and